 Sonos supports the ability to play different tracks in various parts of the home, sync them together and control them all from your phone.
 Simply put, Sonos gives customers choices of high-end audio and a range of sleek speakers that can fit in just about any room.

 Definitive Technology on the other hand has become synonymous with the best sound in home theatre and music.
 Their world-class speakers set new standards of performance for the latest advances in AV technology — including 3D cinema and immersive sound formats.
-It’s big sound in a small package, with a tremendous musical performance.
+It’s a big sound in a small package, with a tremendous musical performance.

 Sonos Wireless Multiroom Systems

 Sonos is therefore a class leader in terms of sound quality, usability, and functionality.
 In fact, Sonos pioneered the idea that music should not be restricted to one room or by cables.
 In fact, they started making these systems even before Denon’s Heos.
-You can checkout our comparison of Sonos vs Heos to learn more.
+You can check out our comparison of Sonos vs Heos to learn more.

 Sonos is therefore still a leader in the manufacture of multi-room family sound products ranging from wireless speakers to soundbars, amplifiers, and portable Bluetooth speakers.